Scholars Online Icon Scholars Online

 How to Become a Precocious Student • Summer 2025 • Grade 6

-To enroll in any of the courses listed above, log into your Scholars Online Account Management Center using the login link at the bottom of any page and select the member you wish to enroll.
+To enroll in any of our courses, log into your Scholars Online Account Management Center using the login link at the bottom of any page and select the member you wish to enroll.
 If you do not have an account, you may create one using the Becoming a Member link under Enrollment in the Navigation bar at the top of this page.

-If you would like to see a course not yet listed, please use the EMAIL US link below to contact Scholars Online Administration with your course request.
+If you are interested in a course not yet offered for this year, please use the EMAIL US link below to contact Scholars Online Administration with your course request.

 Writing for the College-bound